Dr William Roman

 Biography

-William Roman obtained his PhD from the Paris Descartes University and the Freie University of Berlin working on nuclear positioning during skeletal muscle development.
-He then performed his post-doctoral training in the laboratory of Pura Munoz in Barcelona studying how myofibers respond to discrete injuries.
+Dr Roman obtained his PhD from the Paris Descartes University and the Freie University of Berlin working on nuclear positioning during skeletal muscle development.
+He then completed his post-doctoral training in the laboratory of Pura Munoz in Barcelona studying how myofibers respond to discrete injuries.
 In parallel, William leads the tissue engineering MyoChip team in Lisbon aimed at supplementing neurons and a vasculature to in vitro muscle culture.
-After a short stay at Stanford University to apply imaged-based spatial genomic techniques to muscle specimens, he began his laboratory on intercellular communication within the muscle organ at Monash University in Australia in 2023.
+At Stanford University, he applied imaged-based spatial genomic techniques to muscle specimens.
+He is an NHMRC EL2 Investigator and a recipient of the Metcalf Award for Stem Cell Research in 2024.

 Research interests